charnam/billboard/README.md

 Upstream HTML, JavaScript, and CSS code should make use of *relative file paths* (e.g `./`) wherever fetching content.
 Content scripts (config/content/content.js) may do either relative or absolute paths, but developers of these scripts should understand that these paths will behave differently depending on how the application is loaded (from a webserver, or in the Electron kiosk mode)

-To test the Electron kiosk mode on a non-Pi, run `npm install` in the project root (assuming you have NPMJS and Node.JS installed), and then run `./kiosk/kiosk.sh`
+To test the Electron kiosk mode on a non-Pi, run `npm install` in the project root (assuming you have NPMJS and Node.JS installed), and then run `./kiosk/kiosk.sh`.
+You will likely need GNU/Linux to run this.

 ## License